RaveMaker/Git-Multi-Pull/README.md

 ### Installation

-1. Clone this script from github or copy the files manually to your prefered directory.
+1. Clone this script from github or copy the files manually to your preferred directory.

 2. Create settings.cfg from settings.cfg.example and change: